Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Numerical Setup and Thermal Inputs

 \section{Numerical Setup and Thermal Inputs}

-Our numerical analysis follows the strategy of Ref.~\cite{Yazici2016} with updated inputs and following the validated Borel windows of \cite{Yazici2016}. \paragraph*{Quark masses and vacuum condensate.} For baseline fits at $T=0$ we employ PDG~2024 heavy-quark masses~\cite{PDG2024} and a standard dimension-4 gluon condensate value,
+Our numerical analysis follows the phenomenological strategy of Ref.~\cite{Yazici2016} with updated inputs and the validated Borel windows of \cite{Yazici2016}.
+The computation is carried out in a compact calibrated LO+$D{=}4$ implementation rather than as a literal numerical reproduction of every formal intermediate expression displayed above. \paragraph*{Quark masses and vacuum condensate.} For baseline fits at $T=0$ we employ PDG~2024 heavy-quark masses~\cite{PDG2024} and a standard dimension-4 gluon condensate value,

 consistent with the original analysis and varied in uncertainty scans. \paragraph*{Temperature dependence.} We model the continuum threshold as

 where the exponent $n_{\mathcal{C}}$ depends on the channel.
 For tightly bound systems (e.g.\ $\Upsilon$) we use $n_{\Upsilon}=12$, while for $J/\psi$, $B_c^{(\mathrm{V})}$ and $B_c^{(\mathrm{A})}$ we take $n_{J/\psi}=8$, $n_{B_c^{(\mathrm{V})}}=7$, and $n_{B_c^{(\mathrm{A})}}=7.5$, respectively.
 Unless otherwise stated, these values are employed throughout.